zhz03/OpenBlimp/Software/basic_control/README.md

 # 0_Main Function of Blimp

-//calibration of motors  couples with code
-//discuss each section of the code

 ## 1. CALIBRATION: Coupling the DC Motors, Motor Shield, and Code
-### The codes, the propellers of the blimp, and the motor number in the featherboard
-### are all coupled together -- dependent to each other.
-It is highly recommended
-### that the user of this project determines the direction of each motor and list them.
+### The codes, the propellers of the blimp, and the motor number in the featherboard are all coupled together -- dependent to each other.
+It is highly recommended that the user of this project determines the direction of each motor and list them.

 <br>